mozey/config/README.md

 # config

-Manage env vars with a flat config.json file
+Manage env vars with a flat `config.ENV.json` file, with default `ENV=dev`

 `mozey/config` has the following components
 - Command to manage the env: `configu`
 - Bash function to toggle env: `conf`
 - Generate a package (e.g. `pkg/config/config.go`) to include in your module

+Apps must not set their own config, instead read it from the env.
+Env vars must be set in the parent process.

 ## Quick start